 Your neurosurgeon uses MRI images to show the exact location of the instruments they are using during surgery.
 In the operating room, they will see an image from the MRI projected on a screen.
 This gives them real-time information about the position of your tumor.

-MRI during Surgery
+MRI During Surgery

-We know that rest is an important part of the healing process, and that travel to and from appointments can take a lot of time and energy.
-That’s why, for some neurosurgery visits, you may be able to see your MSK care team through our telemedicine program.
-If we determine that telemedicine would be appropriate for you, a member of your care team will reach out.
+We know that rest is an important part of the healing process.
+Travel to and from appointments can take a lot of time and energy.
+For some neurosurgery visits, you may be able to see your MSK care team through our telemedicine program.
+If telemedicine is right for you, a member of your care team will let you know.